kkrull/marmot/doc/task-automation.md

 Markdown manuals in `man/groff/` and `man/markdown/`, respectively.
 The Markdown manuals are included in the repository, for ease of reading on GitHub.

+### Targets in `src/go/`

+There are a number of tasks to build the Golang code and to assist with development.
+Try `make help` to see what is available.

 ### Targets in `src/zsh`

 There isn't anything to build, since the programs are all scripts.
 However, there are conventional